ccxt/ccxt/wiki/ccxt.pro.manual.md

 Each incoming update says which parts of the data have changed and the receiving side "increments" local state S by merging the update on top of current state S and moves to next local state S'.
 In terms CCXT Pro that is called _"incremental state"_ and the structures involved in the process of storing and updating the cached state are called _"incremental structures"_.
 CCXT Pro introduces several new base classes to handle the incremental state where necessary.

+The incremental structures returned from the unified methods of CCXT Pro is often one of two types:

+1. JSON-decoded object (`object` in JavaScript, `dict` in Python, `array()` in PHP).
+This type may be returned from public and private methods like `watchTicker`, `watchBalance`, `watchOrder`, etc.
+2. An array/list of objects (usually sorted in chronological order).
+This type may be returned from methods like `watchOHLCV`, `watchTrades`, `watchMyTrades`, `watchOrders`, etc.

+In the latter case the CCXT Pro library has to keep a reasonable limit on the number of objects kept in memory.
+The allowed maximum can be configured by the user upon instantiation or later.

 ## Linking

 The process of including the CCXT Pro library into your script is pretty much the same as with the standard CCXT, the only difference is the name of the actual JavaScript module, Python package, or PHP namespace.